realyarilabs/open_banking_workshop/PITCHME.md

 This includes the ability for them to share their financial data across organisations other than banks.

-+++
+---

+@snap[h1-yellow]
-## How did this started ?
+# How did this started ?
+@snapend

-In the begining there was GDPR !
+In the begining there was GDPR

-+++
+---

 ## Open Banking & PSD2

-They are complementary regulatory initiatives.
+Complementary regulatory initiatives

-The Open Banking initiative is the first industry wide effort to standardise and deliver some of the benefits of PSD2.
+Open Banking initiative is the first industry wide effort to standardise and deliver some of the benefits of PSD2

 +++

 ## Open Banking and PSD2

 This increases competition and lowers barriers to entry for Fintechs.
-More choice, affordability, variety of services, and options for adoption.
+More choice, affordability, variety of services, and options for adoption

 ---